platform-mesh/kubernetes-graphql-gateway/docs/subscriptions.md

   $GRAPHQL_URL
 ```

-### Subscribe to a Change of a DisplayName Field in All Accounts
+### Subscribe to a Change of All Fields in a Specific Account
 ```shell
 curl \
   -H "Accept: text/event-stream" \